JoBeGaming/MiMo-Lu/README.md

 # MiMo-Lu
 Multiple input, Multiple output Lookup.
-A file format used to define functions that return given outputs
+A file formated language used to define functions that return given outputs.